 This report summarizes the goals, process and conclusions of the Master Plan for Branch Libraries developed for the City of Wichita and the Wichita Public Library.
 The plan replaces the Wichita Public Library System Master Plan adopted in 2006.
-This proposed plan was presented at a joint workshop of the City Council and Library Board of Directors on April 2, 2019.
+It was adopted by the Library Board of Directors on May 21, 2019 and endorsed by the Wichita City Council on June 11, 2019.

 The Library has developed a three year plan for its technology services.
 The plan puts forth a variety of high level goals for which the Library should aim, in a variety of key target areas, designed to address the most immediate needs of the Library while expanding its services to meet the increasing demands of customers.